top of page

 Coerced-Compliant False Confessions - These happen when individuals confess to crimes they did not commit due to intense pressure during the interrogation process.
 This type of false confession often arises from a desire to escape a stressful interrogation, avoid a threatened or implied harsh punishment, or gain a promised or implied reward, such as being allowed to go home.
 The suspect does not necessarily believe in their guilt but sees confession as a strategy to reduce their immediate suffering.

-Coerced-Internalized False Confessions: This type of false confession occurs when suspects become convinced, during the course of an interrogation, that they might have committed the crime, despite having no memory of the event.
+Coerced-Internalized False Confessions - This type of false confession occurs when suspects become convinced, during the course of an interrogation, that they might have committed the crime, despite having no memory of the event.
 This can happen through the suggestive techniques used by interrogators, the exhaustion or mental state of the suspect, or the introduction of fabricated evidence.
 The suspect comes to believe they are guilty of the crime, often reconstructing their memories to align with the confession.

 Coercion - Using force or threats to obtain compliance or information.